yunojuno-archive/django-inbound-email/README.rst

 .. image:: https://travis-ci.org/yunojuno/django-inbound-email.svg?branch=master
     :target: https://travis-ci.org/yunojuno/django-inbound-email

-A basic working implementation, with SendGrid backend, that handles attachments.
+We have a working implementation, with a SendGrid backend.

-The test_app is deployed to Heroku and any emails sent to anything@django-inbound-email.yunojuno.com will be parsed by a live version of the app.
-This test parser just does a bounceback - any incoming email to that address is sent back to the sender.
+The test_app is deployed to Heroku and any emails sent to anything@django-inbound-email.yunojuno.com will be parsed by a live version of the test_app.

+This test app just does a bounceback - any incoming email to that address is sent back to the sender's address.
 This makes it easy to test 'real-world' email examples.
+Please feel free to send email to that address - and if you're using Outlook 97 on Windows XP, in China, then we'd really like to hear from you.
+You don't hear that much on Github.

-NB The app deployed on Heroku currently sends emails using the Mailtrap app, so you won't actually receive the email, but I can give limited access to contributors to test with.
+NB The app deployed on Heroku currently sends the bouncebacks using the Mailtrap app, so you won't actually receive the email, but I can give limited access to contributors so that they can see them all.
+I'll truncate the Mailtrap inbox at irregular intervals.

 What?
 -----